Mike Shannon: Broadcasting career

 Shannon joined the Cardinals' promotional staff in 1971; a year later he moved to the team's radio booth.
 For almost three decades Shannon was paired with Hall of Fame announcer Jack Buck on AM 1120 KMOX and the Cardinals Radio Network.
 After Buck's death in 2002, Shannon became the team's lead radio voice, teaming with Joel Meyers (2002), Wayne Hagin (2003–2005), and John Rooney (2006–2021).
 In 2006, he moved to KTRS (550) which had won broadcasting rights for the Cardinals and ownership of the station.
 For the 2011 season, KMOX regained the rights for Cardinals broadcasting and Shannon returned to his former employer.

 Shannon received a local Emmy Award for his work on Cardinal broadcasts in 1985, and was inducted into the Missouri Sports Hall of Fame in 1999.
 He was named Missouri Sportscaster of the Year in 2002 and 2003.

-On Friday nights after a Cardinals home game, Shannon traditionally hosted a sports chat show from the Cardinals' home radio booth.

-Shannon's signature home run call is "Here's a long one to left/center/right, get up baby, get up, get up...oh yeah!"
+Shannon's signature home run call was "Here's a long one to left/center/right, get up baby, get up, get up...oh yeah!"

 During the 1980s, Shannon worked as a backup analyst behind Joe Garagiola and Tony Kubek for NBC's Game of the Week telecasts, typically working with play-by-play man Jay Randolph.

 Counting his tenure in the minor leagues, Shannon spent 64 years—nearly his entire adult life—with the Cardinals in some capacity.
-He also called Cardinals games longer than anyone except Buck.
+He also called Cardinals games longer than anyone, 50 years.

 On August 8, 2014, Shannon was inducted into the St. Louis Cardinals Hall of Fame.

 From 2016 until his retirement in 2021, Shannon only called home games for the Cardinals.
 On January 14, 2021, Shannon announced that the 2021 season, his 50th in the broadcast booth, would be his last.
 On October 3, 2021, the Cardinals honored Shannon in a farewell ceremony.

+Illness and death

+Shannon contracted COVID-19 in October 2020, spending 15 days in the hospital, and being placed in a medically induced coma.
+He recovered but dealt with long COVID in the aftermath.

+Shannon died in Marion, Illinois, on April 29, 2023, at the age of 83, after suffering a stroke.